1

 (13 customer reviews)

-Château Monbrison is an estate located in the Margaux appellation area, which extends over 15.5 hectares of vines, on a plateau at the exit of the commune of Arsac towards Margaux.
-A great wine of Margaux, Château Monbrison is made up of a vineyard planted according to the rules of art of the region: Cabernet Sauvignon, Merlot, Petit Verdot, Cabernet Franc.
+Château Monbrison is an estate located in the Margaux appellation area, covering 15.5 hectares of vines on a plateau at the exit of the Arsac commune towards Margaux.
+A great Margaux wine, Château Monbrison consists of a vineyard planted according to the region's rules of art: Cabernet Sauvignon, Merlot, Petit Verdot, Cabernet Franc.
 Find out more

 Recommended by